 I’m not just saying that because I love biscotti, because, well, I do love biscotti.

-- they can be made into any flavor, sweet or savory;
+- can be made into any flavor, sweet or savory;

-- they have a long shelf life since they are twice baked;
+- have a long shelf life since they are twice-baked;

 These are also some of the reasons why I always start my holiday baking by making biscotti.